DeepthiChinta/Edugo/README.md

 ## 3. Admin Dashboard
 - **User Management:** Admin can view and manage users registered for various exams.
 - **Content Updates:** Admin can add new information, and users interested in specific exams receive automatic notifications.

+# Technologies Used

+Edugo is built using a combination of web technologies to provide a dynamic and interactive educational experience.
+The front-end of the website is crafted using HTML for structuring content, CSS for styling and formatting, and JavaScript for adding dynamic and interactive features to web pages.
+On the server-side, PHP, a server-side scripting language, is employed for tasks such as interacting with databases and performing server-side processing.
+This technology stack forms the foundation of Edugo, ensuring a seamless and responsive user experience.

+# Database Used
+edugodb

+# Tables